Walinski/Bots-2.0/README.md

    - Command: Quickchat "Follow Me"
    - Description: Bots near the player will follow them, tracking coordinates with an offset.

-10. **Reacting to Snowballs**
+10. **Reactions**
-    - Bots react when snowballs are thrown at them.
+    - Bots react when snowballs are thrown at them and when greeted with quickchat messages.

-11. **Quick Chat Hello Responses**
-    -Bots respond to quickchat Hello messages with safechat responses.

 12. **Playing Sled Racing**
     - Description: Bots can join the Sled Racing minigame if you wait in the queue at the ski hill.